pyrretsoftware/ray-docs/guides/deploying-a-project/editing-your-ray-config.md

 # Editing your ray config

-Finally, you'l need to add your project to your ray config, see the example below for a simple config entry:
+Finally, you'l need to add your project to your ray config.
+See the example below:

 ```json
 {